Employment Permits

 Frequently asked questions

-€750 for a renewal of up to 6 months, €1,500 for a renewal of up to 36 months.
+€750 for a renewal of up to 6 months, or €1,500 for a renewal of more than 6 months and up to 36 months.
 After 5 years of continuous employment with the same employer, the worker can apply for an unlimited duration permit at no fee.
 Refused applications get 90% of the fee back.

 No. The 28-day advertising requirement applies only to new General Employment Permit applications.
 Renewals do not require the role to be re-advertised.

 Yes.
-The renewal is assessed against the thresholds in force on the date it is submitted.
+The renewal is assessed against the thresholds in force on the date it is submitted, not the thresholds that applied when the worker was first hired.
 Following the 1 March 2026 increases, that means €36,605 for standard General Employment Permit roles, and €16.12 per hour for care assistant and home carer roles (€32,691 per year on a 39-hour week, €33,529.60 on a 40-hour week).
 If the worker's current salary is below the applicable figure, increase it before applying.

 Yes, provided you filed the renewal before the current permit expired.
 Under the Employment Permits Act 2024, a renewal submitted in time lets the worker keep working while DETE processes it, even if the expiry date passes before a decision.
 The protection only applies if the application was in before expiry, which is exactly why the renewal window exists and why filing early matters.
 Miss it and the worker has to stop.

-A standard renewal is no longer possible.
-The Reactivation Employment Permit scheme is the route back into the system for workers whose permits lapsed through no fault of their own.
+For the first month after expiry a standard renewal is still possible — Regulation 15(1)(b) of the Employment Permits Regulations 2024 allows it.
+The permit is not in force in the meantime, so the worker must stop working until the renewal is granted.
+Past that month the renewal route closes, and the Reactivation Employment Permit is the way back for workers whose permits lapsed through no fault of their own.
 It is slower than a renewal and the worker cannot work while it is processed.
-Get advice the same week you discover the lapse.
+Either way, act the same week you find the lapse.

 Either can apply through the Employment Permits Online system, and either can pay the fee.
 In practice the employer usually manages it because the application is built on employer documents: payslips, the employment contract, and workforce details for the 50/50 check.

 Yes.
-We manage renewals for any Irish employer with permit-holding staff, including the salary threshold check, document preparation, and submission.
+We manage renewals for any Irish employer with permit-holding staff, including the timing, the salary threshold check, document preparation, and the Employment Permits Online submission.
+Most employers come to us 5 to 6 months before expiry so the renewal is filed at the start of the window.
 WhatsApp Monette with the expiry date to get started.